lessons learned on the journey toward independence

 Dried Fruit in a Solar Dehydrator

-This last week we had some dear friends give us several boxes of very ripe black cherries- my very favorite berry!
+We once had some friends give us several boxes of very ripe black cherries--my very favorite berry!
 Problem was that they were already starting to go bad and we had to do something with them QUICK.
 So Nick rigged up a temporary solar dehydrator out of supplies that we had here laying around.
 3 cement blocks, a few lengths of 2X4's, a piece of metal roofing, a fan, and an old piece of glass window pane.

 While he set it up, I quickly sorted out the good cherries, cleaned and pitted them, and spread them out on some cookie sheets that I had in the kitchen.
 Then we put them under the glass supported by the the 2X4's and complete with my new oven thermometer we left it in the sun to see how it would work.
 At night I would bring them back into the house and in the fridge so they wouldn't go bad, but after the first night, I left them out even at night till they were dry.
 During the day while the sun was shinning the temp was 150 degrees F inside the dehydrator.